raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Choose one of these three methods to create a second sprite:
+Choose one of these three methods to create your second sprite:
 + Duplicate your first sprite if you want multiples of the same sprite
 + Create a new sprite and copy over the first sprite's code
 + Create a new sprite and start coding it from the beginning